Effects of Markovian noise and cavity disorders on the entanglement dynamics of double Jaynes-Cummings models: System and mathematical description

 \subsection{The Jaynes-Cummings Model and its generalizations}

-Interaction of a two level quantum systems (like an atom) with a quantized electromagnetic field is described by the JC Hamiltonian.
-As mentioned in the previous section, in its original form and several variants, this is one of the most well-studied models of the matter-field interaction.
-In this section, we aim to briefly introduce the variants of JC model that will be studied in this work.
-To begin with, we may mention that in the simplest form of JC model, an atom (or equivalently a two-level quantum system) interacts with the field through a dipole interaction term given by $- {\hat{d}\cdot\hat{E}}$, where ${\hat d}$ is the dipole moment operator and ${\hat{E}}$ is the electric field operator.
-In the quantized case, a single mode electric field in a cavity is given by (after the dipole approximation)
+The interaction of a two-level quantum system (like an atom) with a quantized electromagnetic field is described by the JC Hamiltonian.
+In the simplest form of the JC model, an atom (or equivalently a two-level quantum system) interacts with the field through a dipole interaction term given by $- {\hat{d}\cdot\hat{E}}$, where ${\hat d}$ is the dipole moment operator and ${\hat{E}}$ is the electric field operator.
+The total Hamiltonian can be defined as~\cite{shore1993jaynes, gerry2005introductory}